 Nigella Lawson makes everything look so easy, and quite frankly, sexy.
-She throws together a roast chicken, a plate of pasta, or a chocolate cake like nobody's business.
+She throws together a roast chicken, a plate of pasta, or a chocolate cake with such ease.
 And when she's done showing you how to do it, she attacks it with her most impressive gusto.
 When I'm done watching her, I usually want to make whatever it is she was making, have a cigarette, and snuggle.

-Last week, she was making this wicked-easy coffee ice cream.
-No, seriously.
-EASY.
+One time, she made a wicked-easy coffee ice cream.
 No churning.
 No lugging the ice cream machine out of the basement, or wherever it is you keep yours.
 If you're like me and have a surplus of heavy cream in the fridge, and a random can of sweetened condensed milk in the cupboard, then you're pretty much set.
 Make the coffee ice cream.
 It is so, so good.
-Especially with a spoonful of Biscoff spread drizzled on top -- a match made in heaven.
+Especially with a spoonful of warm Biscoff spread drizzled on top -- crazy delicious.

 The recipe is easily adaptable.
 Here, I made a mint chocolate chip version. —mrslarkin

 of a 14-ounce can of sweetened condensed milk (about 198 grams, or roughly 2/3 cup)

 heavy cream (a smidgen less than 1 1/3 cup)

 If you remember, and you have room, stash the mixer bowl and the whisk attachment in the freezer for an hour.
 Everything will whip up better.

 In a stand mixer fitted with the whisk attachment, whip condensed milk, cream, peppermint extract, liquor and food coloring at medium-high speed until soft peaks form.
 Fold in chocolate shavings.
 Have a taste.
 Pour into container and freeze 6 hours.